Associate Professor, Child Division

 University of California, Los Angeles, 2004

 My research is dedicated to characterizing and improving mental health outcomes for youths seeking services in community mental health clinics.
 To this end, my research to date has followed three interrelated themes: 1) to identify the strengths and limitations of youth mental health care in clinical care settings, 2) to identify experimentally supported assessment tools and treatments that are most ready for dissemination to these settings, and 3) to bridge the gap between clinical services and evidence-based practices by testing the benefits of employing evidence-based assessment tools and treatments in clinical care settings.
-I currently have a grant from the National Institute of Mental Health to examine the impact of a state-level policy requiring the use of evidence-based treatments in community mental health clinics.

 Jensen-Doss, A. & Hawley, K.M. (in press).
 Understanding clinicians' diagnostic practices: Attitudes toward the utility of diagnosis and standardized diagnostic tools.
 Administration and Policy in Mental Health and Mental Health Services Research.